AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 For ML-Agents, the PPO algorithm is implemented using Tensorflow.
 The learning process is run via the Python API that can communicate with both a compiled Unity application or the Unity Editor.
 This Python <-> Unity process means that you can use the provided PPO algorithm for RL, as well as write your own custom RL or ML algorithms.

 ### Setting the Training Hyperparameters
-Before executing the ML-Agents PPO training process, we first need to set the training hyperparameters in the trainer_config.yaml file.
+Before executing the ML-Agents PPO training process, we first need to either (i) set the training hyperparameters in the trainer_config.yaml file or (ii) copy/move the aiumla_config.yaml file that comes with this repository into the `...mlagent/config/` directory.
 These hyperparameters include the size (number of nodes and layers) of the artificial neural network that will be employed for training, the size of the memory buffer used for training, the training batch size, the learning rate, the max number of training steps, etc. A detailed description of the hyperparameters that can be set in the ML-Agents trainer_config.yaml file can be found here: PPO Hyperparameters.

-The ML-Agents trainer_config.yaml actually has a default set of hyperparameters than can be used ‘out-of-the-box’ so to speak, but it is always better to create your own brain/agent specific set of hyperparameters within the trainer_config.yaml file and modify these rather than the default settings to increase or stabilize training performance.
-To create a set of WallPongBrain hyperparameters:
+The ML-Agents trainer_config.yaml file actually has a default set of hyperparameters than can be used ‘out-of-the-box’ so to speak, but it is always better to create your own brain/agent specific set of hyperparameters like we have done in the aiumla_config.yaml file.
- - Open up a file explorer window (a finder window on Mac) and navigate to where you saved the ML-Agents toolkit.
- - Find the trainer_config.yaml file in the yourpath/ml-agents/python folder.
- - Open the trainer_config.yaml file using a script and text editor (e.g., Visual Studio).
- - At the top of the file you will find the default hyperparameter list.
- - Either directly under this default list or at the end of the file create copy and past in the CatchBall, WallPong and Pong hyperparameters setttings in the trainer_config.yaml file included in this AiMULA getting Started GitHub repository
- - Save the file.

 ### Set the Brain Type = External (Essential for Agent Training)
  - From the project Window, open up the corresponding game scene you wish to play (e.g., CatchBall, WallPong, Pong).